Aielite29/Genie-Gsoc/README.md

   - **CatBoost**
 - Took an ensemble of all GBT models to obtain the final classification predictions.

-#### **4. Alternative Classification Approach**
+#### **4. Second Approach: Reconstructed Image Differences and Graph-Based Classification**
-- Another approach for classification could involve **subtracting the reconstructed images from the original images** to analyze the difference in distributions between quarks and gluons.
-The resulting distance differences could be used as features for classification.
+- Instead of directly classifying the images, another approach involved **subtracting the reconstructed images from the original images** to analyze the difference in distributions between quarks and gluons.
+The resulting distance differences were used as features for classification.
-- Additionally, the **graph representations** created in Task 2 could also be utilized for classification.
+- Additionally, the **original images along with the difference images and the graph representations** created in Task 2 were used as inputs for classification.
+- Both approaches incorporated **channel-wise convolutions** and **feature pyramids** to enhance feature extraction.
 - However, due to **resource constraints**, I was unable to train the model for many epochs and could only implement the code without fully executing it.

 ---